 Theater Workshop I is the first of three courses under the theater workshop designation.
 This course is an introduction to the play development process.
 Students can assume the duties of an actor, crew technician, crew costumer and crew props master.
 Students will be encouraged to work out of their areas of interest to work instead in the areas they know little about.
 As this section of Theater Workshop is meant for the student who is newly engaging theater each student will be working as an assistant and or supporting player in the process.
 This course is structured like a crew and company at a professional theater in that hierarchy is of great importance.
 There will be a lead in each area of study and the students in Theater Workshop I will assist and or apprentice under the more experienced theater students.
 In addition to other assigned work each student will write a formal evaluation of their work at the end of the semester.
 Students can take this course for 1, 2, or 3 credits depending on their credit load that semester.
 Each students work hours in the course will correlate with the credit(s) they are taking.
 Students can take this course for up to three credits.
 PREREQUISITE(S): None

 This course is the second course in the acting curriculum.
 The focus of this course will be on the identification and study of the varied styles of acting.
-We learn in Fundamentals of Acting the importance of focus, center, objective driven action, understanding of text, the relationship between the voice and the body, improvisation, transformative tools for character development.
-In styles we study realistic, non realistic, absurdist, surrealist, poetic realism, and etc. We study movement based styles like Kabuki and Growtowski work.
-We study voice based expression with the Linklater Vocal Warm Up.
-We will dive into world theater styles of acting for the theater by watching video of actors training in such areas and engaging in some of the same exercises and assignments they do.
-We will write about such styles and debate they relevance or lack of relevance and how an actor can adapt to changing styles of performance.
-Two major projects will be assigned at the end of the semester and will culminate with the performance of two monologues or a scene from the selection of plays read in class in one of the styles studied in the course.
+We learn in Fundamentals of Acting the importance of focus, center, objective driven action, understanding of text, the relationship between the voice and the body, improvisation, and transformative tools for character development.
+In this course we will study the varied styles of acting including but not limited to, Kabuki, Commedia, Poetic Realism, Realism, Absurdist etc. We will dive into world theater styles and acting for the theater by watching video of actors training in such areas and engaging in some of the same exercises and assignments they do.
+We will write about such styles and debate the relevance or lack of relevance and how an actor can adapt to changing styles of performance.
+One major project will be assigned at the end of the semester and will culminate with the performance of a monologue or scene from one of the plays we have read in class in one of the styles studied in the course.
 The performance will be accompanied by a written explanation of the student process in developing the performance and a self-evaluation of their work.
 Prerequisites: THR102 and Sophomore Standing

 This course is the study of scene development and text analysis for the actor.
 Students read six plays over the course of the semester and chose a scene to work on from each play assigned.
 Students will engage in conventional and non-conventional scene development and analysis while intensely studying subtext, hidden meanings, and character background.
 There will be many written and research based assignments related to each character developed.
 Students will harness a deep understanding of how a scene is conceived of, written and performed with a scholarly knowledge of the text and its origination.
 PREREQUISITE(S): THR102 and sophomore standing.